 The elements of a child’s personalized treatment plan are chosen based on their needs, weaknesses, and strengths relating to their harmful behavior.

-- Reinforcement
+3. Reinforcement

-Simply put, reinforcement entails consequences to strengthen desired behavior.
+Simply put, reinforcement involves consequences to strengthen desired behavior.
 Strengthening a behavior means increasing the likelihood that it will continue to occur.
+There are positive, negative, and differential within the reinforcement realm.

-Positive reinforcement occurs when a reward such as a sticker, verbal praise, or a toy is given to the child when the desired behavior occurs.
+A reward, whether verbal praise, a favorite food, or tangible items like toys, is specific to the child and the desired behavior.
+Positive reinforcement occurs when a reward, such as a sticker, verbal praise, or a toy, is given to the child when the desired behavior occurs.

+Negative reinforcement is the opposite of positive reinforcement.
+When the desired behavior occurs, something is taken away from the child.
 For example, if the child reads independently for 20 minutes, they have removed the demand to complete 10 minutes of math because they’ve done what is asked.

 Teaching a child on the spectrum about regulating their emotions can be approached in various creative ways.
 The goal is to show them that self-regulation is more than what to do when undesired behaviors occur.
 Instead, the emphasis is on preventing these harmful behaviors from happening altogether.
 Practice is critical when learning about self-regulation skills.